pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

 <p class="location">Change the first paragraph as follows:</p>

 <p>
 The cross-reference table contains information that permits random access to indirect objects within the PDF file so that the entire PDF file need not be read to locate any particular object.
-The table <del onMouseEnter="mouseEnter(this)" data-issue="149">shall contain</del><ins onMouseEnter="mouseEnter(this)" data-issue="149">comprises</ins> a one-line entry for each indirect object, specifying the byte offset of that object within the body of the PDF file.
+The table <del onMouseEnter="mouseEnter(this)" data-issue="149" data-iso="approved">shall contain</del><ins onMouseEnter="mouseEnter(this)" data-issue="149" data-iso="approved">comprises</ins> a one-line entry for each indirect object, specifying the byte offset of that object within the body of the PDF file.
 Beginning with PDF 1.5, some or all of the cross-reference information may alternatively be contained in cross-reference streams; see 7.5.8, "Cross-reference streams".
 </p>

 <p class="location">Change NOTE 1 as follows and move NOTE 1 below the second paragraph:</p>

 <p class="hangingindent">
-NOTE 1 <del onMouseEnter="mouseEnter(this)" data-issue="149">The cross-reference table is</del><ins onMouseEnter="mouseEnter(this)" data-issue="149">Cross-reference sections are</ins> the only part of a PDF file with a fixed format, which permits entries in <del onMouseEnter="mouseEnter(this)" data-issue="149">the table</del><ins onMouseEnter="mouseEnter(this)" data-issue="149">sections</ins> to be accessed randomly.
+NOTE 1 <del onMouseEnter="mouseEnter(this)" data-issue="149" data-iso="approved">The cross-reference table is</del><ins onMouseEnter="mouseEnter(this)" data-issue="149" data-iso="approved">Cross-reference sections are</ins> the only part of a PDF file with a fixed format, which permits entries in <del onMouseEnter="mouseEnter(this)" data-issue="149" data-iso="approved">the table</del><ins onMouseEnter="mouseEnter(this)" data-issue="149" data-iso="approved">sections</ins> to be accessed randomly.
 </p>